|

 - Phantosmia: This phenomenon involves the perception of a dysosmic sensation in the absence of an actual odour stimulus, commonly known as an olfactory hallucination.

-- Olfactory Agnosia: Olfactory agnosia is characterized by an inability to recognize odour sensations despite intact olfactory processing, language capabilities, and general intellectual functions.
+- Olfactory Agnosia: Olfactory agnosia is characterised by an inability to recognise odour sensations despite intact olfactory processing, language capabilities, and general intellectual functions.
 This condition may be observed in certain stroke patients.

 Additionally, several less commonly used terms describe specific olfactory phenomena: